giorgiopapini/netdump/README.md

 ## Benchmark
 I compared netdump with tcpdump in terms of speed, and these are the results I obtained (I disabled hostname resolution in tcpdump to make it faster).
+The following are some of the comparisons I made.
+For others, check the assets folder.

 <p float="left">
   <img src="./assets/arp_netdump.png" width="400"/>